Raytysbird/INFO2300_A3/README.md

+Project by Matt Lane using an old project to demo deploying projects.

 A simple Calculator app.
 When the project is downloaded and ran, the User will see a generic calculator that is fully functional and can be used